browserify/timers-browserify/README.md

 * `unenroll(item)`
 * `active(item)`

-These are used to efficiently support a large quanity of timers with the same timeouts by creating only a few timers under the covers.
+These are used to efficiently support a large quantity of timers with the same timeouts by creating only a few timers under the covers.

 # License